-- 1. The competent authorities of the host Member States may require that payment institutions authorised in other Member States having agents, branches or entities to which activities are outsourced within their territories shall report to them periodically on their activities in those host Member States. - Such reports shall only be required for monitoring compliance of their business activities with the provisions of national law adopted pursuant to Titles III and IV or for information or statistical purposes.
+- 2. The competent authorities of the host Member States may require that payment institutions having agents, branches or entities to which activities are outsourced within their territories shall report to them periodically on the activities carried out in their territories. - 2.
+Such reports shall only be required for information or statistical purposes and, as far as the agents and branches conduct the payment service business under the right of establishment, to or for monitoring compliance of their business activities with the provisions of national law adopted pursuant to Titles III and IV.
 They shall be subject to professional secrecy requirements at least equivalent to those referred to in Article 23.